OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 alternative is failing to recognize a much larger number of taxa as extinct.

 The final step is to assign OTT ids to taxa.
-This is done by aligning the previous version of OTT to the new union taxonomy.
+As before, some identifiers are assigned on an ad hoc basis.
+Then, automated identifier assignment is done by aligning the previous version of OTT to the new union taxonomy.
+Additional candidates are found by comparing identifiers of source taxonomy nodes to source taxon identifiers stored in the previous OTT version.
+After transferring identifiers of aligned taxa, any remaining union taxa are given newly 'minted' identifiers.

 The previous OTT version is not merged into the new version; the alignment is only for the purpose of assigning identifiers.
-After transferring ids of aligned taxa, any remaining union taxa are given newly 'minted' identifiers.
+Therefore, if a taxon record is deleted from every source taxonomy that contributes it, it is automatically deleted from OTT.

 ## *NMF suggestion on how to explain all this*